ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 ## *Unsafe* operations

 Language capabilities can be extended using unsafe code.
 The full list of these features is given in the [Rust reference](https://doc.rust-lang.org/reference/unsafety.html).
-Notice the following one's.
+Notice the following ones.

 * Dereference a raw pointer
 * Read or write a mutable or extern static variable